Nikhilslohar543/Courses-and-faculty-management-system/README.md

        ```
   - 4. Open the application in your browser at http://localhost:4200.

+### Important tips

+  - Create one user manually in database (this becomes an administrator that can handle all users such as admins/faculties).

+  - Once an admin elevates a faculty member to an admin role, they cannot revoke or revert their access back to a faculty role.

+  - Therefore, the first user, who is created manually with admin rights, is essential for ensuring proper role management and system integrity.

+  - The first user, created manually with administrative privileges, should be used only when absolutely necessary, such as reverting an admin role back to a faculty role.

+  - If you want to assign courses to faculties then you need to add the courses first then assign it to the faculty members.

+  - Remeber the courses will assign only to the faculty members not to admins.

 ### Contribution

   - Contributions are welcome!
 Feel free to fork the repository and create a pull request.